Yui100901/my_yolo/docs/reference/yolo/data/utils.md

 ---
 description: Efficiently handle data in YOLO with Ultralytics.
-Utilize HUBDatasetStats and customize dataset with these data utility functions.
+Utilize HUBDatasetStats and customize datasets with these data utility functions.
 ---

 # HUBDatasetStats